-For the second test, we created 10 second source subtraction images as for the original dataset but first remove 8 sources from the sky model that is subtracted with flux densities comparable to the transient source (sources with flux densities of 30 -- 110 mJy in the deep, non-primary beam corrected, image).
+For the second test, we created 10 second subtraction images as for the original dataset but first remove 8 sources from the sky model that is subtracted.
+These 8 sources have flux densities comparable to the transient source (sources with flux densities of 30 -- 110 mJy in the deep, non-primary beam corrected, image), and will not be subtracted out, and thus remain visible in the 'subtracted' images.
 The resulting 712 `dirty', source subtracted images each have 8 simulated transient sources.
 These images are closest to our imaging scenario where there a transient source in the field remains after source subtraction as it is not present in the sky model.
-In Figure \ref{fig:offsets2}, we plot the offsets of these simulated sources relative to the positions of the 8 sources in the deep image as a function of the source signal-to-noise in the `dirty' image dataset.
+In Figure \ref{fig:offsets1} (bottom), we plot the offsets of these simulated sources relative to the positions of the 8 sources in the deep image as a function of the source signal-to-noise in the `dirty' image dataset.
 As with the previous test, the majority of the sources follow the expected trend as a function of their signal to noise ratio.
 However, there is a clear scatter around this correlation, which extends to the full search radius of 40 arcsec.
 Given this distribution, the probability of a source having an offset of 27 arcsec or larger is 0.5\%.
 Thus, an offset of this size is again unusual but not inconsistent with the observed offsets in the full dataset.